-723.25. (a) The amount required to be withheld pursuant to an earnings withholding order shall be paid to the person specified in the order within 15 days after each payment of earnings is made to the employee unless the employer elects to pay in regular monthly payments made not later than the fifteenth day of each month.
-In the latter case, the initial monthly payment shall include all amounts required to be withheld from the earnings of the employee during the preceding calendar month up to the close of the employee's pay period ending closest to the last day of that month, and thereafter each monthly payment shall include amounts withheld from the employee's earnings for services rendered in the interim up to the close of the employee's pay period ending closest to the last day of the preceding calendar month.

-(b) Notwithstanding subdivision (a), an employer is not required to pay over an amount withheld until the accumulated amount that has been withheld and not paid over reaches ten dollars (\$10).
-This subdivision does not apply where it appears that no additional money will be withheld from the employee's earnings pursuant to the particular earnings withholding order.
+service of first received at either the branch or office where the employee works or the office from which he is paid.
+723.024.
+Each time an employer makes a deduction from an employee's earnings pursuant to an earnings withholding order, he may make an additional deduction of one dollar (\$1) and retain it as a charge for his services in complying with the earnings withholding order.
+723.025. (a) The amount required to be withheld pursuant to an earnings withholding order shall be paid to the person specified in the order within 15 days after each payment of earnings is made to the employee unless the employer elects to pay in regular monthly payments 13 made not later than the 15th day of each month.
+In the 14 latter case, the initial monthly payment shall include all amounts required to be withheld from the earnings of the employee during the preceding calendar month up to the close of the employee's pay period ending closest to the last day of that month, and thereafter each monthly payment shall include amounts withheld from the employee's earnings for services rendered in the interim up to the close of the employee's pay period ending closest to the last day of the preceding calendar month. (b) Notwithstanding the provisions of subdivision (a), an employer is not required to pay over an amount withheld until the accumulated amount that has been withheld and not paid over equals or exceeds ten dollars (\$10) unless it appears that no additional money will be withheld from the employee's earnings pursuant to the particular earnings withholding order.
+723.026.
+Within 35 days after he receives any payment pursuant to an earnings withholding order, the judgment creditor shall send the judgment debtor a receipt for such payment by first class mail.
+723.027.
+If the judgment pursuant to which the earnings withholding order is issued is satisfied prior to the end of the withholding period provided in Section 723.022, the judgment creditor shall promptly file a satisfaction of judgment in the court which issued such order and shall send a certified copy of such satisfaction 40 (to) the judgment debtor's employer.